sussmanLab/open-Qmin/documentation/user-guide/Installation.md

 Depending on your terminal and X11 set-up, there may be a variety of GL errors you might encounter (mismatched client/server versions of openGL, libGL errors related to fbConfigs and swrast, etc.).
-The developers have had luck using the ``terminal'' interface within the [x2go](https://wiki.x2go.org/doku.php) client, or alternatively using [VcXserv](https://sourceforge.net/projects/vcxsrv/) with the no-WGL option.
+The developers have had luck using the "terminal" interface within the [x2go](https://wiki.x2go.org/doku.php) client, or alternatively using [VcXserv](https://sourceforge.net/projects/vcxsrv/) with the no-WGL option.